X-ray phase-contrast imaging: a broad overview of some fundamentals: X-ray imaging basics

 Since we are neglecting the transverse spread of the field as it propagates from $z=0$ to $z=z_{0}$, we are effectively assuming the influence of the sample, upon the X-rays that traverse it, to be well approximated by the projection of that sample onto the plane $z=z_{0}$.
 As a consequence, Eq.~(\ref{eq:ParaxialProjectionApprox}) is, for each fixed point $(x,y)$, a simple linear first-order ordinary differential equation, which can be immediately integrated with respect to $z$ (this is the \textit{projection} taking place) to give:

 At this point, it is convenient to introduce a complex form for the refractive index.
-The real part of the complexified refractive index corresponds to the refractive index.
+The real part of the complexified refractive index corresponds to the refractive index in the conventional sense.
 The imaginary part of the complexified refractive index is a measure of the absorptive properties of a sample.
 With the above indications in mind, we write the complex refractive index as

 where

 since the complex refractive index for hard X-rays is typically extremely close to unity.
 Note that the negative sign is included in Eq.~(\ref{eq:ComplexRefractiveIndex}) since the real part of the X-ray refractive index is typically (slightly) less than unity.
 Hence: